Struct serde::lib::core::process::Child

 🔬This is a nightly-only experimental API. (linux_pidfd)

-Takes ownership of the PidFd created for this Child, if available.
+Returns the PidFd created for this Child, if available.
+Otherwise self is returned.
 Read more

 1.16.0 · source§